 Students will take 5 credits in these areas as part of the IGC IGEP:

 - Interdisciplinary Challenges in Global Change Research (GRAD 5134, 3 cr).
-This reading-, writing-, and discussion-intensive capstone course will be developed and team-taught by several IGC core faculty.
-IGC Fellows will take this course after completing their other major coursework.
+This reading-, writing-, and discussion-intensive capstone course is team-taught by several IGC core faculty and is offered every two years.
+IGC Fellows will take this course no earlier than their second year in the program, but generally after completing their other major coursework.
 Fellows will continue to hone their scientific and technical breadth of knowledge related to global change, but this course will also emphasize a) the practical challenges associated with conducting interdisciplinary research and b) the role of science in society and policy.
 Using a variety of case studies and active learning techniques, we will cover topics to include: institutional, interpersonal, and disciplinary challenges in interdisciplinary research; working in teams; leadership; discussing science with the public, press, and policy makers; science vs. advocacy; and ethics.

 The Interaction of science, society and policy